-Besides being single-valued and continuous on $\mathbb{R}$ by construction, the SVPs of eq.\,\eqref{eq: SVP definition} have the remarkable property of satisfying clean versions of polylogarithmic functional equations, i.e. free of product terms.
+Besides being single-valued and continuous on $\mathbb{R}$ by construction, the SVPs of eq.~\eqref{eq: SVP definition} have the remarkable property of satisfying clean versions of polylogarithmic functional equations, i.e., free of product terms.
 Specifically, the inversion relation takes the form

-with constants $\svp_{2n+1}(\pm\infty)=0$, $\svp_{2n}(\infty)=2\zeta_{2n}$ respectively $\svp_{2n}(-\infty)=2(2^{1-2n}-1)\zeta_{2n}$.
-Moreover, these SVPs are bounded on $\mathbb{R}$ which is welcome for numerical evaluation as well as the study of kinematic limits.
-More details on the SVPs of eq.\,\eqref{eq: SVP definition} can be found in \cite{Haug:2022}.
-While we are led to single-valued versions of classical polylogarithms in this particular case because they appear in the $\eps$-expansion of the one-loop box, demanding cancellation of spurious branch cuts for multi-loop generalizations should naturally lead to single-valued versions of generalized polylogarithms \cite{Schnetz:2013,Charlton:2021}.
+with constants $\svp_{2n+1}(\pm\infty)=0$, $\svp_{2n}(\infty)=2\zeta_{2n}$ and $\svp_{2n}(-\infty)=2(2^{1-2n}-1)\zeta_{2n}$.
+Moreover, these SVPs are bounded on $\mathbb{R}$, which is welcome for numerical evaluation as well as for the study of kinematic limits.
+More details on the SVPs of eq.~\eqref{eq: SVP definition} can be found in \cite{Haug:2022}.
+While we are led to single-valued versions of classical polylogarithms in this particular case because they appear in the $\eps$-expansion of the one-loop box, demanding cancellation of spurious branch cuts for multi-loop generalizations is expected to naturally lead to single-valued versions of generalized polylogarithms \cite{Schnetz:2013,Charlton:2021}.

 In the NNLO SIDIS coefficient functions only polylogarithms of weight $2$ appear together with region distinctions.
-Hence we only need to express the dilogarithm by its single-valued counterpart ,
+Hence, we only need to express the dilogarithm in terms of its single-valued counterpart,